TFirst99/timfirst.com/content/books.md

 - gunsgermsandsteel.webp | Guns, Germs, and Steel is more maligned than it deserves.
 Like every book in its genre, it overstates its claims; regardless, it's informative and thought-provoking.
 - whynationsfail.webp | Yes, the econometrics are flawed.
 Yes, the theory struggles to explain the success of China and India.
 Yes, you should still read it.
 - weirdestpeople.webp | Should be read as a follow-up to Guns, Germs, and Steel and Why Nations Fail.
 Another attempt at explaining the success of some societies over others, this time with  focus on psychology.
-- cows.webp | I cannot recommend anyone read this book, but it is undeniably well written, and very hard to put down.
-Cows is undoubtedly one of the most disgusting books ever written.
+- cows.webp | One of the most disgusting books ever written.
+Well written.
 - beingandtime.webp | This book is terrible.
 The only reason to read it is the feeling of freedom it provides when you are finally done.
 - howelitesate.webp | A leftist's perspective on why leftist movements fail.
-- lolita.webp | I wish every book was as well written as Lolita.
-Nabakov writes so well that you willingly follow Humbert Humbert for 300 pages.
+- lolita.webp | It's a very good book.
 - howthewarwaswon.webp | This book is lauded for a reason.
 Even if you aren't a history buff, it's worth reading.
 Note that it is a contrarian account, and not a definitive history.
 - philosophicalinvestigations.webp | I wanted to enjoy this more than I did.
 The style is not conducive to rhetorical clarity.
 I still think it's worth reading if you are interested in language and meaning.
 - abundance.webp | At its best, a fascinating list of governmental failures despite good intentions.
 At it's worst, a blurry vision for a future that the current American left cannot reach with its current commitments.